Accessing voluntary assisted dying in the ACT

 This service will make sure any eligible person accessing voluntary assisted dying will be provided with the voluntary assisted dying substance, other medications they need and education in line with best practice.
 It will be located with the ACT Voluntary Assisted Dying Care Navigator Service at Canberra Hospital.
 It will be the only pharmacy in the ACT who can supply and dispose of the voluntary assisted dying substance.

-It will be open Monday to Friday during normal working hours.
+It will be open Monday to Friday from 8:30am to 4:30pm.

 Counselling and mental health support